yogeshhm/yogeshhm/README.md

 - 👋 Hi, I’m @yogeshhm
-- 🧑‍🎓 Pursing Mca at EWCM
+- 🧑‍🎓 Pursing Mca at EWCM, completing in Nov 2024.
-- 👀 I’m interested in Website Building
+- 👀 I’m interested in Website Building and playing with data.
-- 🌱 I’m currently learning React Fullstack Web Development
+- 🌱 I’m currently learning Fullstack Web Development.
-- 📫 How to reach me Linkedin
+- 📫 How to reach me Linkedin www.linkedin/in/yogeshhm
-- ⚡ Fun fact: loves cars and bikes
+- ⚡ Fun fact: I love futuristic technology, cars and bikes.

 <!---
 yogeshhm/yogeshhm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.